fastjengine/fastjengine.github.io/wiki/tutorials/hello-fastj.md

 :::info What's a SimpleManager?
 A `SimpleManager` is a class that FastJ exposes to the user -- that's you -- so that the user can define logic for their game in the way that FastJ accepts.

 Think of it as the top-level management of your game.
 The game's base logic can be controlled from the `SimpleManager`'s methods -- you immediately are given control over the initialization process of your game, and the updating process of your game.
-Since FastJ requires a few specific things in order to render to the screen, the `SimpleManager` class handles telling the `Display` to render internally -- you don't have to control that yourself.
+Since FastJ requires a few specific things in order to render to the screen, the `SimpleManager` class handles telling the `FastJCanvas` to render internally -- you don't have to control that yourself.

 By extending the `SimpleManager` class, you get simple access to creating a FastJ-based program in the way FastJ expects you to.
 You get to create and control how your game works, its initialization and update sequences, and let FastJ handle the rest.

 :::

-:::info What about a Display?
+:::info What about a FastJCanvas?
-A `Display` is a class that contains all the bits needed to render game content, and display it in a window to the user.
+A `FastJCanvas` is a class that contains all the bits needed to render game content, and display it in a window to the user.
 Furthermore, it provides simple controls over global rendering settings, giving you the ability to enable/disable options such as anti-aliasing.

 It also controls what and _how_ things are rendered, which is also something you can control with relative ease.
 Further down the line, we'll cover this topic.
 (You can view that topic [here][].)
 For now though, I recommend sticking with this topic.